LeBron scores 25 as Lakers end three-game skid, beat Jazz

 TIP-INS

-Lakers: Davis (MCL sprain of the left knee) was expected to be examined by doctors during Monday’s game … F Carmelo Anthony (lower back tightness) was out.
+Lakers: F Carmelo Anthony (lower back tightness) was out.
 He’s day-to-day.
-Frank Vogel is hopeful he’ll return Wednesday … Kendrick Nunn (right knee bone bruise) had ramped up his recovery but had to scale back … During the first quarter, Westbrook grabbed a mop and helped clean up a wet spot on the courtside floor … Antonio Brown, Dwayne Wade (minority owner of the Jazz) and Sabrina Ionescu were some notables at the game.
+Frank Vogel is hopeful he’ll return Wednesday .
+Kendrick Nunn (right knee bone bruise) had ramped up his recovery but had to scale back .
+Antonio Brown, Dwyane Wade (minority owner of the Jazz) and Sabrina Ionescu were some notables at the game.
 Brown was sitting courtside and took photos with fans at halftime.

 UP NEXT